jcgruenhage/yggdrasil-keygen/README.md

 }
 ```

+If you're using `yggdrasil-keygen` with `yggdrasil-go`, you need to append the
+public key to the private key in the config. `yggdrasil-go` uses the ed25519
+implementation from the go stdlib, which appends the public key to the private
+key.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to
+discuss what you would like to change.

 Please make sure to update tests as appropriate.